Course name

 The first step is choosing between Oxford and Cambridge, as you can't apply for both in the same application cycle.
 You might already know which one you want to go for, but if you have any questions you could visit the Oxford and Cambridge forums on The Student Room to see what other students are saying about their experiences.
 Here's what to do after you've decided.

-As you're applying to Oxford or Cambridge, there's a deadline of 15 October 2024 for 2025 entry.
-That's more than three months before the main university application deadline of 29 January 2025.
-So start your Ucas application as soon as possible.
+As you're applying to Oxford or Cambridge, there's a deadline of 15 October 2025 for 2026 entry.
+That's three months before the main university application deadline of 14 January 2026.
+So you will need to start your Ucas application as soon as possible.

 Form